Ayodeji63/savvyCircle-lisk/Readme.md

 ## Features

-- **Group Creation**: Users can create or join savings groups.
+- **ROSCA as a Service**: Members can easily create and manage saving groups on Telegram through the SavvyCircle bot.
+The platform enables seamless savings, lending, and borrowing within a trusted, decentralized framework.
-- **Regular Savings**: Members contribute a fixed amount monthly to their group's pool.
+- **Automated Loan Distribution**: Using Chainlink Automation, the system ensures timely and fair loan distribution, reducing the reliance on centralized intermediaries.
-- **Automated Loan Distribution**: The smart contract automatically distributes loans to eligible members.
+- **Telegram Integration**: Groups can manage their savings and lending operations directly through the Telegram app, creating a social experience where group communication and financial transactions are integrated.
-- **Flexible Repayment**: Members can repay loans over time with a small interest rate.
+- **Transparent Transactions**: Every transaction within the group is visible and verifiable, eliminating any concerns about mismanagement or fraud.
-- **Transparent Operations**: All transactions and group activities are recorded on the blockchain.
+- **Stablecoin for Naira Pegged Transactions**: SavvyCircle introduces a stablecoin pegged to the Naira, allowing borderless payments and transactions within the platform without currency volatility.
-- **Chainlink Integration**: Utilizes Chainlink's Automation for timely loan distributions.
+- **Easy Web2 to Web3 Transition**: SavvyCircle offers a familiar interface via Telegram, making it simple for users who are new to blockchain to transition from traditional systems to decentralized solutions.

 ## Smart Contract

-The core of SavvyCircle is the `ZiniSavings` smart contract.
+The core of SavvyCircle is the `SavvySavings` smart contract.
 Key components include:

-- ERC20 token integration for deposits and loans
+- **ERC20 Token**: Users can deposit and withdraw tokens that represent their contributions or loans.
-- Group management system
+- **Group Management**: Smart contracts facilitate group creation, user enrollment, and contribution tracking.
-- Automated loan distribution mechanism
+- **Loan Mechanism**: Loans are automatically distributed based on preset conditions (e.g., contributions, repayment history).
-- Repayment tracking
+- **Repayment Tracking**: The contract keeps track of outstanding loans and repayments with built-in penalties for late payments.
-- Chainlink Automation compatibility
+- **Chainlink Automation**: Automates critical processes like loan distribution to ensure no central authority is required to handle operations.

 ## How It Works